Urban-Meteorology-Reading/SUEWS/docs/source/input_files/SUEWS_SiteInfo/SUEWS_Conductance.rst

 different units).

 ..
 DON'T manually modify the csv file below
-.. as it is always automatically regenrated by each build
+.. as it is always automatically regenrated by each build:
+.. edit the item descriptions in file `Input_Options.rst`

 .. csv-table::
   :file: csv-table/SUEWS_Conductance.csv